If you’ve been wondering what is the average lifespan of a Maine Coon cat, then you are not alone. I get asked this question on a weekly basis!

 For more in-depth information on this subject, take a look at my article: can Maine Coon cats be kept indoors.

 There is no statistical research available, identifying whether an outdoor Maine Coon will live longer than an indoor Maine Coon cat.

 What we do know for certain, however, is that outdoor Maine Coon cats are less prone to:

 - Lack of exercise

 - Psychological issues

-- At risk of being hunted by predators
+- At the risk of being hunted by predators

 - Road traffic

-- Your cat may come into contact with fatal poisons, in neighbouring properties
+- Your cat may come into contact with fatal poisons, in neighboring properties

 - Attacks from other cats, carrying infectious diseases